What is Java Group Programs?

 Java Group Programs are the first standardized peer support interventions designed to address the critical rates of depression and loneliness across the senior living spectrum and older adults in the community.

-The programs are made up of Java Music Club, Java Memory Care and Java Mentorship.
-These programs are research-based and successfully trialled and tested for effectiveness.
-They have been implemented in long-term care homes, memory care, assisted living and retirement homes, adult day centers, hospitals and most recently in community centres.
+The programs are made up of Java Music, Java Memory, Java Mentors, Java Circle and Java Social.
+These programs are based on research and successfully trialled and tested for effectiveness.
+They have been implemented in long-term care homes, memory care, assisted living and retirement homes, adult day centers, hospitals and centers that serve older adults.

 About the Team